U.S. looks to test ground-launched cruise missile in August

 The Cuban Missile Crisis erupted in 1962 when Moscow responded to a U.S. missile deployment in Turkey by sending ballistic missiles to Cuba, sparking a standoff that brought the world to the brink of nuclear war.

-More than five decades on, tensions are rising again over Russian fears that the United States might deploy intermediate-range nuclear missiles in Europe, as a landmark Cold War-era arms-control treaty unravels.
+More than five decades on, tensions are rising again over Russian fears that the United States might deploy intermediate-range nuclear missiles in Europe.

 “We haven’t engaged any of our allies about forward deployment,” the U.S. defense official said.
 “Honestly, we haven’t been thinking about this because we have been scrupulously abiding by the treaty.”